 - Choose Response Counts from the Answer Options section.
 You will not see this option for Essay / Long Answer questions.

-If you prefer to just display the verbatim responses from your open-text questions without the Word Cloud you can turn the Word Cloud off either on a question by question basis or globally.
+If you prefer to just display a Word Cloud rather than an Open Text Response Table, you can turn the Word Cloud on for individual question elements or globally for the report.

-Turn off Word Cloud for a single question
+Turn on Word Cloud for a single question

-- Click Layout & Options and uncheck the Word Cloud option under Question Options.
+- Click Layout & Options and check the Word Cloud option under Question Options.

 - Last, Save the element.

-Go to Report Options in the upper right of your report and uncheck the Word Cloud option located in the Layout section.
+Go to Report Options in the upper right of your report and check the Word Cloud option located in the Layout section.

 What words are excluded from Word Clouds?